Last Updated on May 17, 2023 by Matt

 The big upside here is that the battery is fully removable, so you can double your range by buying a spare one and switching it up once the original battery gets drained.

 You can get the battery out of its resting place in a second using just your hands, with no help from special tools.
-There’s a little downside there, as anyone can steal the battery if you leave the scooter locked outside.
-But the good thing is that it’s not that heavy, about 15 lbs 6.8 kg, so you can take it with you if you don’t want to risk it.
+There’s a little downside there, as anyone can steal the battery if you leave the scooter outside.
+But the good thing is that it’s not that heavy, about 15 lbs / 6.8 kg, so you can take it with you if you don’t want to risk anything.

 Features